godotengine/godot-docs/development/compiling/compiling_with_mono.rst

 AOT cross-compilers
 -------------------

-In order to do Ahead Of Time (AOT) compilation for other platforms, Godot needs to have access to the Mono cross-compilers for that platform and architecture.
+To perform ahead-of-time (AOT) compilation for other platforms, Godot needs to have access to the Mono cross-compilers for that platform and architecture.

 Godot will look for the cross-compiler executable in the AOT compilers folder.